We are currently in normal operations.

 The campus will progress through several cooling demand response stages, depending on the severity of the weather.
 The cooling demand response stages, from least to most impactful, are as follows:

 Facilities Management will work with building coordinators to ensure building occupants are updated when the university initiates each stage of the cooling curtailment plan.
-Please note that in the event of a stage three occurrence, notifications will be sent via BruinPost and BruinAlert to notify the campus community.
+Please note that in the event of a stage three occurrence, notifications and updates will be sent via BruinPost and posted to Bruins Safe Online (BSO) to inform the campus community.

 Buildings currently included in the demand response program include: